Should we file separate tax returns (Married Filing Separately) even if we are married?

 Filing separate tax returns (Married Filing Separate) may benefit some couples that have both high incomes and high medical expenses or unreimbursed work expenses.
 We can help you determine which filing status pays off best for you.
 In general you would only file separately if:

-Both spouse earn approximately the same AND
+Both spouses earn approximately the same AND

 One of the spouses has high amounts of casulaty losses, or medical/dental expenses.